gregtam/jupyter-notebook-initializer/README.md

 ```
 %%readsql -h 10
 SELECT *
-  FROM example_data_table
+  FROM example_data_table;
 ```

-Additionally, if we wanted to store this table to a different variable, we can include this at the end of the top line of the cell.
+Additionally, if we wanted to store this table to a different DataFrame, we can include this at the end of the top line of the cell.

 ```
 %%readsql -h 10 other_df